 Cannabis for Weight Loss: Best Practices

-This in turn suggests an obvious weight-loss strategy: Consuming cannabis.
+This in turn suggests an obvious weight-loss strategy: consuming cannabis.
 Not so fast, say researchers.
 The mechanisms behind weight loss are both complex and not fully understood.
 And because every drug interaction spurs other side effects, both beneficial and less desirable, it’s a little too early to begin prescribing cannabis for weight loss.
-Scientists point out, for instance, that cannabis may trigger mania-like episodes in those predisposed towards certain mental illnesses such as schizophrenia and bipolar disorder.
+Scientists point out, for instance, that cannabis effects may trigger mania-like episodes in those people predisposed towards certain mental illnesses such as schizophrenia and bipolar disorder.

 Until we know for certain how cannabis affects our weight and body mass, we recommend sticking with tried and true methods for maintaining overall health: Regular exercise, a healthy diet, and an awareness of the whole body, rather than a narrow focus on reducing weight at the expense of your overall health.
-Until then, consider cannabis’s potentially positive impact on weight as an added perk of this fascinating and ever-surprising all-natural medicine.
+Until then, consider cannabis’s potentially positive impact on weight as a possible added perk of this fascinating and ever-surprising all-natural medicine.